 Data management skills

-As an increasing number of businesses realise the importance of data management for increasing profit margins, the demand for big data skills trained professionals is steadily on the rise.
+As an increasing number of businesses realize the importance of data management for increasing profit margins, the demand for big data skills trained professionals is steadily on the rise.
 This is at a time when analytics is yet to take a firm root in India.
 IT skill gap training institutions with proven credentials such as IIHT have expertise to provide ‘job specific talent development’.
 The organisation is engaged in meeting the supply-demand gap for data analytics professionals.

 Big data skills at IIHT

 Keeping in mind the rising demand of the industry IIHT has introduced its ambitious Big Data Hadoop Engineering Programme for aspiring candidates.
-Under the curriculum candidates will be exposed to alternate technologies such as Jive, Hive, Scoop, Latin, Piglatin, etc. It is a much sought after engineering programme at the IIHT’s worldwide training centres.
+Under the curriculum candidates will be exposed to alternate technologies such as Jive, Hive, Scoop, Latin, Piglatin, etc. It is a much sought after engineering programme at the IIHT’s worldwide training centers.
 It equips candidates with necessary skills for seamless management of a large volume of scattered data, generated on a daily basis.
 An increasing number of enterprises in India and worldwide are opting for big data analytics technologies as it provides for scalable, cost effective storage and ensures faster processing of big data.

 The engineering course seeks to create job-ready big data analytics professionals by imparting comprehensive training in Java Fundamentals, Hadoop Fundamentals, HDFS, MapReduce, Spark, Hive, Pig and Latin, HBase, Sqoop, Yarn, MongoDB and Hadoop Security, Scoop, etc. All IIHT coursed are being constantly revamped in keeping with the changing demands of the IT industry.